-We c PURPOSE We create globally transformative impacts through our distinctive strengths in world-leading research, scholarship, teaching and collaborative partnerships, inspired by our unique position in Aotearoa New Zealand and the Asia-Pacific.
-VISION (2030) We will be internationally recognised for unique contribution to fair, ethnical and sustainable societies.
-TE AO MĀORI PRINCIPLES Maakitanga Caring for those around us Whanaungatanga Kinship and lasting relationships Kaitiatanga Stewardship and guardianship EDUCATION & STUDENT EXPERIENCE RESEARCH & INNOVATION PARTNERSHIPS & ENGAGEMENT ENABLING ENVIRONMENT PEOPLE & CULTURE Vision To engage all our students in research-informed, culturally embedded learning experiences that will advance their evolving aspirations to enjoy fulfilling careers, and provide leadership in national and local communities. informed, culturally excellent in quality, innovative and transdisciplinary in spirit and draws at the partner of choice for tangata experiences of transdisciplinary in spirit and draws its distinctive sense of purpose from our place in Aotearoa and the and provide leadership in experiences for our communities.
-To establish a working culture that supports world-class teaching and research grounded in the University's commitment to Mātaurange Māori, the principles of Te Tiriti, diversity, inclusion and wellbeing.
+world-leading research, scholarship, teaching and collaborative partnerships, VISION (2030) We will be internationally recognised for our unique contribution to fair, ethnical and sustainable societies.
+TE AO MÃORI PRINCIPLES Maakitanga Caring for those around us Whanaungatanga Kinship and lasting relationships Kaitiatanga Stewardship and guardianship EDUCATION & STUDENT EXPERIENCE RESEARCH & INNOVATION PARTNERSHIPS & ENGAGEMENT ENABLING ENVIRONMENT PEOPLE & CULTURE Vision To engage all our students in research-informed, culturally embedded learning experiences that will advance their evolving aspirations to enjoy fulfilling careers, and provide leadership in national and local communities.
+To facilitate research that is excellent in quality, innovative and transdisciplinary in spirit and draws its distinctive sense of purpose from our place in Aotearoa and the Pacific.
+To be a unique and highly valued partner of choice for tangata whenua, iwi, national and Pacific communities and organisations, industry and international partners. f choice for tangata experiences iwi, national and Pacific ties and organisations, To establish a working culture that supports world-class teaching and research grounded in the University's commitment to Mātaurange Māori, the principles of Te Tiriti, diversity, inclusion and wellbeing.
 Priorities Accessible, equitable lifelong higher education opportunities.
 Student-centric learning, co-curricular and extra-curricular cultures.
 Education that is research-informed, transdisciplinary, relevant and with impact for the world.
 Graduates who make the world better tomorrow than it is today.
 World-class research inspired by our place in Aotearoa and the Pacific.
 A global powerhouse of innovation, creativity and entrepreneurship.
 Relevant, purposeful, impactful research for our communities.
 Ambitious research confronting humanity's greatest challenges.
 Nurturing, recruiting and retaining outstanding research talent.
 A research ecosystem characterised by collaboration, agility, simplicity, engagement and empowerment.
-1. Strengthen and deepen our relationship with tangata whenua.
-2. An ambitious and relevant partner that is globally networked.
-3. Deep engagement with diverse Aotearoa and Asia-Pacific communities.
-4. Enduring relationships with prospective students, students, alumni and donors.
-5. Diverse student body reflecting our communities.
-6. Recognised and valued by our communities. our communities through effective, Live our values and purpose Develop a future-ready workforce Build a high performing, diverse, inclusive and equitable community Activate manaakitanga, whanaungatanga, and kaititakitanga across our People and Culture practices Aspirational and inclusive leadership ves Undergraduate Degree Review Hīkina kia Tutuki - Flagship University Research Centres Engagement Plans Whakamana Tangata - Student Services Strategy Future Academic Workforce nitiati University Graduate Profile Renewal MedTech Innovation Quarter Sustainability Strategy Te Rautaki Tūāpapa - Estate Strategy Values-led Culture Strategic Initiatives Learning and Teaching Design and Delivery Researcher Skills and Development Public Policy Impact Institute Sustainable and Effective Operations Māori and Pacific Staffing Plans Str Research Data Management Mana En hancing Services Our are lived through our behaviours and actions, with strong and enduring Our values commitments to open intellectual inquiry, collaboration, creativity, and equity and diversity Respect and Integrity Excellence
+Strengthen and deepen our relationship with tangata whenua.
+An ambitious and relevant partner that is globally networked.
+Deep engagement with diverse Aotearoa and Asia-Pacific communities.
+Enduring relationships with prospective students, students, alumni and donors.
+Diverse student body reflecting our communities.
+Recognised and valued by our communities. our cor efficien service 2.
+Deliver people celebra Zealand 3.
+Activel toward carbon 4.
+Enable sustain careful a distinctive, capable, and flexible centred environment that tes our place in Aotearoa New d and the Pacific. y continue and measure progress s overall sustainability and net-zero Live our values and purpose Develop a future-ready workforce Build a high performing, diverse, inclusive and equitable community Activate manaakitanga, whanaungatanga, and kaitiakitanga across our People and Culture practices Aspirational and inclusive leadership ves Undergraduate Degree Review Hīkina kia Tutuki - Flagship University Research Centres Engagement Plans Whakam Strategy ana Tangata - Student Services Future Academic Workforce Initiati University Graduate Profile Renewal MedTech Innovation Quarter Sustainability Strategy Te Rauta ki Tūāpapa - Estate Strategy Values-led Culture Strategic Initiatives Learning and Teaching Design and Delivery Researcher Skills and Development Public Policy Impact Institute Sustainable and Effective Operations Māori and Pacific Staffing Plans Str Research Data Management Mana En hancing Services Our Our values are lived through our behaviours and actions, with strong and enduring commitments to open intellectual inquiry, collaboration, creativity, and equity and versity Respect and Integrity Excellence Service